neilius/neilius/README.md

 Outside of programming, my passions are music, soccer, history, and games of all types.

-I currently work with the application frameworks team at Condé Nast.
+I currently work as an engineer at Genius.